alekcz/google-credentials/README.md

 _(The dash in the package name creates problems)_

 1. Get the `json` file containing your service account creditials by following the instruction here [https://cloud.google.com/docs/authentication/getting-started](https://cloud.google.com/docs/authentication/getting-started)
 2. Copy the contents of your `.json` into the GOOGLE_APPLICATION_CREDENTIALS environment variable.
-In your `bash_profile` and in Travis CI you should escape your credentials using singe quotes.
+In your `~/.bash_profile` and in Travis CI you should escape your credentials using singe quotes (`'`).

 ```clojure
 (require '[googlecredentials.core :as g-cred])